 - Veterinary Control Officer

 - Treating Veterinarian (TV)

 - Team Veterinarian

 - Athlete's Private Veterinarian (APV)

-- Holding Box Veterinarian when the Event only has one VD (where members of a VC or AVD have not been appointed).
+- Holding Box Veterinarian (where members of a VC or AVD have not been appointed).

 Person Responsible (PR)

 As set forth in the GRs and the EADCMRs: the Person Responsible for the Horse is the Person who rides, drives or vaults the Horse during an Event, but the owner and other Support Personnel, including but not limited to grooms and veterinarians, may be regarded as additional Persons Responsible if they are present at the Event or have made a relevant Decision about the Horse.
 In vaulting, the lunger shall be considered an additional Person Responsible.
 In Endurance, the Trainer shall be an additional Person Responsible.
 For minors, specific details are stipulated in the GRs.